-EY will put such request on hold for a reasonable delay in order to notify the competent supervisory authority to disclosing the data to the requesting authority.
-EY shall clearly inform the competent supervisory authorities about the request, including information about the data requested, the requesting authority and the legal basis for the disclosure.
+EY will put such request on hold for a reasonable delay in order to notify the Autoriteit Persoonsgegevens to disclosing the data to the requesting authority.
+EY shall clearly inform the Autoriteit Persoonsgegevens about the request, including information about the data requested, the requesting authority and the legal basis for the disclosure.

-If, despite having used best efforts, EY is not in a position to notify the competent supervisory authorities and to put the request on hold, in such case, EY will provide on an annual basis general information about the requests it has received to the competent supervisory authorities (e.g., number of applications for disclosure, type of data requested and requesting authority if possible), to the extent it has been authorized by the said requesting authority to disclose such information to third parties.
+If, despite having used best efforts, EY is not in a position to notify the Autoriteit Persoonsgegevens and to put the request on hold, in such case, EY will provide on an annual basis general information about the requests it has received to the Autoriteit Persoonsgegevens (e.g., number of applications for disclosure, type of data requested and requesting authority if possible), to the extent it has been authorized by the said requesting authority to disclose such information to third parties.

 Transfers of personal data by an EY Network entity to any public authority will never be massive, disproportionate and indiscriminate in a manner that would go beyond what is necessary in a democratic society.